John Wells (Royal Navy officer): Naval career

+Personal life

 Wells married Jane Dealty of Rottingdean, Sussex, on 29 April 1815.
 Together they purchased the house of Belmore near Cuckfield, in October 1825.
 This was done with the wealth of his wife; Wells relied on his Royal Navy half pay in retirement and held no property before his marriage.
 She died at Worthing on 30 April 1844, and the couple having no children, their wealth and estates were left to Jane's sister Elizabeth.